sbajaj7/Android_Tourism_App/README.md

 # Android_Tourism_App
-This is an android application which will be used to search for tourist spots in various cities of US such as Chicago, Indianapolis, etc.
+This is an android application which could be used to search for tourist spots in various cities of US such as Chicago, Indianapolis, etc.

 <a href="url"><img src="https://github.com/sbajaj7/Android_Tourism_App/blob/master/8.png" align="left" height="500" width="280" ></a>
 <a href="url"><img src="https://github.com/sbajaj7/Android_Tourism_App/blob/master/5.png" align="center" height="500" width="280" ></a>